-Question 1: any rumors about tax of partnership and sole proprietorship?
+Question 1: any further guidance about tax of insurance broker sole proprietorship?

 Question 2: any tricky thing on tax of partnership and sole proprietorship?